Connection lost — reconnecting…

 Objective

 Be the last player standing.
-Everyone starts with 5 lives.
+Everyone starts with 3–5 lives (set before the game).
 Lose all your lives and you're out.

 On your turn